Annual International Exhibition: Indian exhibitions

 Unlike the colonies, India was present all four years that the annual international exhibition in London was active.
 However, unlike the colonies that depicted the general life of the colonies and kept a similar theme throughout the years, the exhibitions that represented India had a different theme/subject each year.
 In chronological order, these themes of the Indian portion of the exhibitions were woolens/pottery, jewelry, silks, and leather objects.
 The London Exhibition of 1871 was popular among the general public.
 In 1872 the exhibition had a theme of showing jewelry from India.
 The jewelry presented was not limited to certain classes of Indian society.
 Instead, the exhibition of 1872 showed pieces that were worn by both sexes from all economic classes.
 The third exhibition in 1873, was heavily focused on presenting Indian silks.
 The silks that were shown during the exhibition were both plain and embroidered.
 During the final year of the international annual exhibition in London, the primary theme of the Indian portion was leather-made objects.
-However, it is important to note while each year of the annual exhibition had a theme, the exhibitions representing India were not limited to said themes.
+However, while each year of the annual exhibition had a theme, the exhibitions representing India were not limited to said themes.
 During every annual exhibition, there was a large amount of Indian artwork shown.
 These artworks included ornaments, miniatures, carvings, and embroideries made of inlaid wood, metalworks, ivory, and onyx.
 These exhibitions were presented in a location known as an Indian court.

 The 1874 exhibition featured heavy use of the Royal Albert Hall.
 The Daily Telegraph noted that the "whole" of Gottlieb Wilhelm Leitner's collections were brought to the Hall for the exhibition.
 These items included "Graeco-Buddhist sculptures, Bactrian coins, and rare manuscripts".